Best supercars to buy in 2026

 You could buy a DB12 on looks alone, but there is substance behind the considerable style.
 Beneath that long bonnet lurks a 680hp twin-turbo V8; good for 0-62mph in 3.3 seconds and a top speed of 202mph.
 Adaptive dampers, a rear e-differential and bespoke Michelin tyres also help this suave super-GT keep its cool on a twisty road.
 Inside, a long-overdue new touchscreen brings infotainment into the modern era.

 Sportier than a Bentley Continental GT and more comfortable than most mid-engined alternatives, the DB12 plays to Aston Martin’s traditional strengths.
 Prefer the breeze in your bouffant?
-Wait for the even-more-gorgeous Volante convertible.
-We’ll be driving it soon.
+Try the gorgeous DB12 Volante convertible instead.

 We said: ‘The AMG-derived V8 is a fitting foil for the chassis, feeling muscular in the mid-range, then filling its lungs with a cultured snarl.
 While it isn’t as immersive or downright decadent as Aston Martin’s old-school V12 engine (not coming to this car, sadly), it monsters this road with awe-inspiring ease, serving up relentless acceleration as the eight-speed auto ’box blams through the ratios.’